Unboxed-Software/solana-course/content/token22-metadata.md

     undefined,
     TOKEN_2022_PROGRAM_ID,
   );

-  // Building and confirming the transaction const transaction = new web3.Transaction().add(
+  // 6.
+Put all of that in one transaction and send it to the network const transaction = new web3.Transaction().add(
     ...createMintInstructions,
     ...metadataInstructions,